-As a result of the global pandemic, consumers have begun to look after themselves more and there is an increased understanding that our health begins with our nutrition.
-For this reason, botanical ingredients have broken through the trend barrier and are becoming more commonplace in premium product development projects for functional food brands who are looking to further enhance the benefits their products provide to consumers.
+As a result of the global pandemic, consumers have begun to look after themselves more.
+And there is an increased understanding that our health begins with our nutrition.
+For this reason, botanical ingredients have broken through the trend barrier.
+They are becoming more commonplace in premium product development projects for functional food brands who are looking to further enhance the benefits of their products.

 The Clean Label Concept